zkmkarlsruhe/lidar/lidaradmin/doc/Lidar-Wiring-Doc.md

 The pin labeling may vary slightly, if using other models.

-The following list, plans and fotos show, how the sensor and adapter have to be wired
+The following list, plans and photos show how the sensor and adapter have to be wired

 | assignment Lidar | cable-colour lidar | cable-colour Adapter |assignment Adapter |
 |:----------|:------| :------| :------|